 The holders of Class A and Class B common stock are entitled to receive cash or property dividends declared by the Board of Directors.
-The Board of Directors can declare cash dividends for Class A common stock in amounts equal to or greater than the cash dividends for Class B common stock.
+The Board of Directors can declare cash dividends for Class A common stock, subject to the Company's loan covenants (see Note 7), in amounts equal to or greater than the cash dividends for Class B common stock.
 Dividends other than cash must be declared equally for both classes.
 Each share of Class B common stock may, at any time, be converted into one share of Class A common stock.
+The Company's Class A common shares outstanding are presented net of 577,581 shares subject to possible redemption at both February 29, 2024 and February 28, 2023 (see Note 1(u)).